neuralmagic/deepsparse/docs/source/index.rst

 It is focused on model deployment and scaling machine learning pipelines, fitting seamlessly into your existing deployments as an inference backend.

-This repository includes package APIs along with examples to quickly get started learning about and actually running sparse models.
+`This GitHub repository <https://github.com/neuralmagic/deepsparse />`_ includes package APIs along with examples to quickly get started learning about and actually running sparse models.

 Compatibility